Here's Our Rant About Costco Wholesale Corporation (COST)

 Sponsored

-The average price from analysts is $412.74, which is $1.26 above the current price.
-COST currently public float of 441.10M and currently shorts hold a 0.96% ratio of that float.
-Today, the average trading volume of COST was 1.94M shares.
+The average price from analysts is $415.32, which is -$3.41 below the current price.
+COST currently public float of 441.10M and currently shorts hold a 1.04% ratio of that float.
+Today, the average trading volume of COST was 1.95M shares.

 COST’s Market Performance